Maerona03/WD-seatwork4/readme.md

 Guiding Question:

-- What is the project
+- What is the project - Create a Features Display Website showcasing distinct design layouts for different features using pure HTML and CSS.
-- Whats the purpose
+- Whats the purpose - This project aims to show the different style of Features Display Website, using the HTML and CSS.
 - What are key components
 - What technology used and how it is used